-In Los Angeles, California, four Los Angeles police officers that had been caught beating an unarmed African-American motorist in an amateur video are acquitted of any wrongdoing in the arrest.
-Hours after the verdicts were announced, outrage and protest turned to violence, as rioters in south-central Los Angeles blocked freeway traffic and beat motorists, wrecked and looted numerous downtown stores and buildings, and set more than 100 fires.
+In Los Angeles, California, four Los Angeles police officers that had been caught beating an unarmed African American motorist in an amateur video are acquitted of any wrongdoing in the arrest.
+Hours after the verdicts were announced, outrage and protest turned to violence as the LA riots began.
+Protestors in south-central Los Angeles blocked freeway traffic and beat motorists, wrecked and looted numerous downtown stores and buildings, and set more than 100 fires.

 Rodney King was released without charges, and on March 15 Sergeant Stacey Koon and officers Powell, Wind, and Briseno were indicted by a Los Angeles grand jury in connection with the beating.
 All four were charged with assault with a deadly weapon and excessive use of force.
 Though Koon did not actively participate in the beating, as the commanding officer present at the scene he was charged with aiding and abetting.
 Powell and Koon were also charged with filing false reports.

 Because of the uproar in Los Angeles surrounding the incident, the judge, Stanley Weisberg, was persuaded to move the trial outside Los Angeles County to Simi Valley in Ventura County.
-On April 29, 1992, the 12-person jury, which included 10 whites and no African-Americans, issued its verdicts: not guilty on all counts, except for one assault charge against Powell that ended in a hung jury.
-The acquittals touched off rioting and looting in Los Angeles that grew into the most destructive U.S. civil disturbance of the 20th century.
+On April 29, 1992, the 12-person jury issued its verdicts: not guilty on all counts, except for one assault charge against Powell that ended in a hung jury.
+The acquittals touched off the LA riots, which grew into the largest U.S. civil disturbances of the 20th century.

 Violence first erupted at the intersection of Florence Boulevard and Normandie Avenue in south-central Los Angeles.
-Traffic was blocked, and rioters beat dozens of motorists, including Reginald Denny, a white truck driver who was dragged out of his truck and nearly beaten to death by three African-American men.
-A news helicopter, hovering over the street, recorded the gruesome event.
+Traffic was blocked, and rioters beat dozens of motorists, including Reginald Denny, a truck driver who was dragged out of his truck and nearly beaten to death.
+A news helicopter, hovering over the street, recorded the event.
 Los Angeles police were slow to respond, and the violence radiated to areas throughout the city.
 California Governor Pete Wilson deployed the National Guard at the request of Mayor Tom Bradley, and a curfew was declared.
 By the morning, hundreds of fires were burning across the city, more than a dozen people had been killed, and hundreds were injured.

-Rioting and violence continued during the next 24 hours, and Korean shop owners in African-American neighborhoods defended their businesses with rifles.
+The unrest continued during the next 24 hours, and Korean shop owners in African American neighborhoods defended their businesses with rifles.
 On May 1, President George Bush ordered military troops and riot-trained federal officers to Los Angeles and by the end of the next day the city was under control.
-The three days of disorder killed 55 people, injured almost 2,000, led to 7,000 arrests, and caused nearly $1 billion in property damage, including the burnings of nearly 4,000 buildings.
+The three days of disorder killed more than 60 people, injured almost 2,000, led to 7,000 arrests, and caused nearly $1 billion in property damage, including the burnings of more than 3,000 buildings.